bartlos-1/Lingolens_deployed/README.md

 This repository handles the core pipeline architecture, optimized inference engine, and deployment assets for the model.

-### BASED ON LIPNET RESEARCH PAPER BY UNIVERSITY OF OXFORD AND GOOGLE DEEPMIND
+### BASED ON LIPNET RESEARCH PAPER BY RESEARCHERS AT UNIVERSITY OF OXFORD AND GOOGLE DEEPMIND
 ---

 ## 🌐 Live Deployments & Research